Feel Your Boobs: Breast Cancer Awareness Month

 Know your family history and what is 'normal' for you

 If you have a family history of breast cancer then you could be more at risk which can sound scary but it can help your doctor know what to look out for and to organise special screenings.
 Informing your doctor about your family history allows you to properly manage your risk.

 This also includes knowing how your breasts look normally and keeping an eye out for any significant changes.
 You can do this by just having a quick glance in the mirror and notice if there is a sudden change in: size, texture including dimples, ridges, redness, rashes or sores as well as change to your nipples.

 Going further, it is important to do self-exams which can easily be done while you're in the shower and only takes a couple of minutes.

 Ensure to touch your breast from different angles with varying pressure to feel all layers of your breasts.
 Check from your collarbone to your armpits and breastbone as the cancer is not always isolated completely within your breasts.
-You should be performing self-exams at least every month and contact a health professional if any abnormalities arise.
-You should try to avoid self-exams when you're on your period as your hormones can cause natural changes such as tenderness and enlargement during that time of the month.
+Keeping a journal of your breast geography can also be helpful and if any abnormalities arise or you have any concerns do contact a health professional.

 If you notice any unusual changes, book an appointment with your doctor to examine and discuss it.